MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/03-3-Orders-and-invoices.md

 #### Task 2 – Create Invoice

-In this task, you will create an Invoice.
+In this task, you'll create an Invoice.

 1. Select **Create Invoice** on the command bar.